zaidqureshi2/Resume/resume.md

 *May 2016 to Present*

+**Next Gen Team** - *Jan 2019  Present*

+- Designed and developed a configuration portal for onboarding new clients
+- Reduced new client implementations from a minimum of 1 month to several minutes
+- Designed and developed a domain model engine that allows stakeholders to define business domain model through configuration tool and use the entity definitions for CRUD operations, data integeration, defining new UI flows, generating email templates, PDFs, and SMS
+- Designed and developed a UI rendering engine that rendered web UI flows, PDFs, Emails, SMS, etc.,all of which are built via a UI builder in the configuration portal.
+This allows stakeholders to build new flows and enhance existing ones per client, without any development
+- Used service oriented architecture to deliver applications
+- Worked with remote teams globally
+- Prioritized multiple initiatives and deadlines
+- Managed multiple SIT and UAT environments in AWS
+- Technologies used: Java, Spring Boot, Javascript, Node, Typescript, React, FreeMaraker, HTML, CSS, Amazon S3, Oracle DB, Tomcat, Junit, Mocha, Mockito, Docker, Kubernetes, Nginx

+**Client Development Team** - *May 2016 to Dec 2018*

-- Develop a complete payment solutions (portals, IVR systems, etc) for a variety of clients
+- Developed a complete payment solutions (portals, IVR systems, etc) for a variety of clients
-- Develop integrations between Financial Systems and CIS
+- Developed integrations between Financial Systems and CIS
-- Develop and maintain different portals for end users and agents
+- Developed and maintained different portals for end users and agents
 - Contributed to a migration from a giant monolith to SOA
 - Trusted with designing & fast delivery of PoCs
 - Designed and Developed chatbot to accept payments, along with other inquiries